-Note: OpenLM recommends keeping the extension dedicated preferences at their default values, as this should be considered an advanced users’ section.
+Note: OpenLM recommends keeping most extension-dedicated preferences at their default values, as this is an advanced feature.

-In order to apply “Extensions dedicated” configuration, click OpenLM Start → Administration → Active Agent, and select the ”Extension dedicated” tab.
+In order to edit “Extensions dedicated” preferences, click EasyAdmin Start → Administration → Active Agent and select the ”Extension dedicated” tab.

-- Unchecked (Default): The application’s extension list is NOT shown when the application is restarted after detected as idle and closed.
+- Unchecked (Default): The application’s extension list will not be shown when the application is restarted after detected as idle and closed.

 - Checked (Default): Extensions that require licenses are closed together with the idle application.
 This requires the user to obtain a license for the extension when restarting the application.

-Checking this box will prevent agents from adjusting ArcGIS license levels.
+Checking this box will prevent users with OpenLM Agent from being able to adjust the ArcGIS license levels.

-This heading lists a number of objects that would not be saved when the application is closed; e.g.: ArcCatalog.exe is a file browser which holds no substantial data at its own right, and therefore is not saved.
-Click ’Add’ to submit more items to the list.
+This panel lists executables that would not have their data saved when the application is closed; e.g.: ArcCatalog.exe is a file browser which holds no substantial data so it would not be saved.
+Click ’Add’ to add more executables to the list.

-This heading lists directories onto which no changes would be made upon application automatic closure.
-This is intended for projects that should keep the same static information every time they are started.
-Click ’Add’ to submit more items to the list.
+Any projects located in the specified directories will not be saved when the application is automatically closed.
+This is useful for projects that must maintain the same static information every time they are started.
+Click ’Add’ to add more directories to the list.

-Autodesk: The Save and Close mode is supported for any Autodesk software application.
-In Autocad Map 3D for example, type in the “OLM” command at the bottom of the AutoCAD window.
-If the OpenLM Agent extension was installed, the End User should receive a message such as depicted below:
+- In AutoCAD Map 3D for example, type in the “OLM” command at the bottom of the AutoCAD window.
+If the OpenLM Agent extension was installed, the end user should receive a message such as depicted below.

-If the Extension is not installed, an Error message should appear, stating that the “OLM” command is not recognized.
+If the Extension is not installed, an error message will appear, stating that the “OLM” command is not recognized.